 How does SHIPP provide support?

-These plans are also a guide for professionals working in the emergency services so they know how best to support the person should they present in crisis and that they are consistent in their response.
+These plans are also a guide for professionals working in the emergency services so they know how best to support the person should they present in crisis.
+They also help professionals to be consistent in their response.

 Many people have seen a significant improvement in their quality of life and found they are much better equipped to manage their emotions and behaviours when experiencing a mental health crisis following their involvement in SHIPP.